lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ### animagus

-- No modern nephilim realizes how integral to their very being the so called "animagus" transformation is.
+- No modern nephilim realises how integral to their very being the so called "animagus" transformation is.
-- For European nephilim, there is a pervasive believe that this ability can only be accessed by a rare few through an absurbly difficult ritual that combines a ritual spell with aspects of transfiguration with a potion.
+- For European nephilim, there is a pervasive believe that this ability can only be accessed by a rare few through an absurdly difficult ritual that combines a ritual spell with aspects of transfiguration with a potion.
 - The Uagadou[^220628-5] school teaches students ways to influence what animal you become.
 In fact, only those who inherit from the Thrones, the Powers, and the Dominions can succeed at the method they teach.
-This method uses the melded powers from all three inheritances to transmute the student's own nature to the desired animal (or animals), so that when they exercise the inherit animagus ability, they become an "unnatural" (to that indivual) animal.
+This method uses the melded powers from all three inheritances to transmute the student's own nature to the desired animal (or animals), so that when they exercise the inherit animagus ability, they become an "unnatural" (to that individual) animal.
 Few ever realise how invasive this transmutation is to their sense of self.
 - Other cultures have other ways of unlocking this ability, some of which are safer than others.
-- The ability itself needs to be "unlocked" only because the nephilim have convinced themselves, subconciously, that it needs to be.
+- The ability itself needs to be "unlocked" only because the nephilim have convinced themselves, subconsciously, that it needs to be.
 Mostly because they have a mental image of themselves as human (which they are not).

 ### conjuring